jlmadurga/django-telegram-bot-demo/README.rst

 -------------------------------------

 The repo is setup for heroku but.So you only need to clone it, create heroku app and push it.
-Also you need to set one enviroment variable for Telegram token: **TELEGRAM_BOT_TOKEN**

-To get that token you need to create a Telegram bot https://core.telegram.org/bots.

 When you have your django-app installed migrate DB::